mindersec/minder/docs/docs/ref/cli/minder_ruletype_get.md

 ```
   -h, --help            help for get
   -i, --id string       ID for the rule type to query
+  -n, --name string     Name for the rule type to query
   -o, --output string   Output format (one of json,yaml,table) (default "table")
 ```